-For All Withhold All For All Except To withhold authority to vote for any individual nominee(s), r Except" and write the number(s) of the nominee(s) on the lin The Board of Directors recommends you vote FOR the following: 1 Election of Directors Nominees 01 Benjamin 02 Richard Mora Kortlang The Board of Directors recommends you vote F OR propo sals 2 and 3.
-For Against Abstain 2 To approve an amendment to the Company's A authorized shares of common stock to 125,000 mended a ,000. nd Restated Cert tificate of Inco orporation to increase the number of 3 To approve an amendment to the Company's 2 number of shares of common stock authorized shares by which the authorized shares of com- provisions of the ESPP. for issuand ce thereunder by 400,000 shar res and increase the maximum number of 4 To ratify the selection by the Audit Committee of public accounting firm for the fiscal year ending Deloitte & Tou iche LLP as our independent registered NOTE: Such other business as may properly come before the meeting or any a adjournment t hereof.
-Please sign exactly as your name(s) appear(s) here executor, administrator, or other fiduciary, please git each sign personally.
+For All Withhold All For All Except To withhold authority to vote for any individual nominee(s), ma Except" and write the number(s) of the nominee(s) on the line The Board of Directors recommends you vote FOR the following: = 1 Election of Directors Nominees 01 Benjamin 02 Richard Mora Kortlang The Board of Directors recommends you vote F OR propo sals 2 and 3.
+For Against Abstain 2 To approve an amendment to the Company's A authorized shares of common stock to 125,000 mended a ,000. nd Restated Cert tificate of Inco prporation to increase the number of 3 To approve an amendment to the Company's 2 number of shares of common stock authorized of shares by which the authorized shares of cor provisions of the ESPP. for issuan e thereunder by 3,000,000 sh nares and increase the maximum number 4 To ratify the selection by the Audit Committee of public accounting firm for the fiscal year ending Deloitte & Tou uche LLP as our independent registered NOTE: Such other business as may properly come before the meeting or any a adjournment t thereof.
+Please sign exactly as your name(s) appear(s) here executor, administrator, or other fiduciary, please give each sign personally.
 All holders must sign.
 If a corpfull corporate or partnership name, by authorized of ve full title poration or as such.
-Joint ov vners should Signature [PLEASE SIGN WITHIN BOX] Date Signature (Joint Owners) Date - nportant Notice Regarding the Availability of Proxy Materials for the Annual Meeting: The Notice & Proxy Statement, Fow Materials for the Annual Meeting: The Notice & Proxy Statement, Fow Materials for the Annual Meeting: The Notice & Proxy Statement, Fow Meeting: The Notice & Proxy orm 10-K is/are available - ENPHASE ENERGY, INC. Annual Meeting of Stockholders May 18, 2017 9:00 AM This proxy is solicited by the Board of Directors The stockholders hereby appoint(s) Paul B. Nahi and Humberto Garcia, or any of them, as proxies, each w appoint (his/her) substitute, and hereby authorizes them to represent and to vote, as designated on the rev ballot, all of the shares of common stock of ENPHASE ENERGY, INC. that the stockholder(s) is/are entitled Annual Meeting of stockholder(s) to be held at 9:00 am, PDT on May 18, 2017 at the Enphase Energy, Inc. Blvd., Petaluma, California 94954, and any adjournment or postponement thereof with discretionary author business that may properly come before the meeting. erse side of this d to vote at the , 1420 N. McDowell This proxy, when properly executed, will both be voted in the manner directed herein.
-If no such direction this proxy will be voted FOR both nominees listed in item 1 and FOR items 2, 3 and 4.
-If any other norms before the meeting, the proxy holders named in this proxy will vote the shares in their discrete
+Joint ov ners should Signature [PLEASE SIGN WITHIN BOX] Date - Signature (Joint Owners) Date t Notice Regarding the · Availability of Proxy Mate erials for the Annual M eeting: The Notice & Proxy Statement, Fo rm 10-K is/are availa · Availability of Proxy Mate erials for the Annual M eeting: The Notice & Proxy Statement, Fo rm 10-K is/are availa - ENPHASE ENERG SY, INC. Proxy Statement, Fo rm 10-K is/are availa - A SY, INC. ockholders rm 10-K is/are availa - The stockholders here uppoint (his/her) substitutional Meeting of stockholders, Petaluma, Califo A ENPHASE ENERGY Annual Meeting of St May 18, 2017 9:0 Exy is solicited by the in and Humberto Gard zes them to represent PHASE ENERGY, INC 9:00 am, PDT on May burnment or postpone GY, INC. Dockholders DO AM Board of Director ia, or any of them, and to vote, as des that the stockhold 18, 2017 at the En s as proxies, each wi ignated on the reve ler(s) is/are entitled phase Energy, Inc. ith the power to erse side of this I to vote at the , 1420 N. McDowe The stockholders here appoint (his/her) substiballot, all of the shares annual Meeting of stobusiness that may propose proxy, when prohis proxy will be vot This prox by appoint(s) Paul B. Nar itute, and hereby authoriz of common stock of ENF ckholder(s) to be held at 9 ornia 94954, and any adjo ENPHASE ENERGY May 18, 2017 9:0 May 18, 2017 9:0 And Humberto Garces them to represent PHASE ENERGY, INCO:00 am, PDT on May burnment or postpone setting.
+GY, INC. Dockholders DO AM Board of Director ia, or any of them, and to vote, as des that the stockhold 18, 2017 at the En ment thereof with d s as proxies, each wigginated on the revoler(s) is/are entitled phase Energy, Inc. iscretionary authorice in.
+If no such direct d.
+If any other m ith the power to erse side of this I to vote at the , 1420 N. McDowe ity as any other ection is made, eatters properly